 These works show a seemingly unpainted painting which is in fact, a painting.
 After concealing the canvas with primer like a conventional painting prepared for a new depiction, the linen threads are painted back on using a tiny brush, warp and weft, string for string.
 By doing so the painting is given back its origin, creating an anti-image – a paradox.
-These paintings pose an autological question in a sense that they possess in themselves, the very quality they depict.
-Object and subject are one and the same.
+These paintings, like the Stone series, pose an autological question in a sense that they possess in themselves, the very quality they depict.

 In the Domestic Paintings the cleaning methods from our domestic household are applied to erase or clean a coating of acrylic paint that was brushed onto the canvas.
 Using a mop, a sponge, a Brillo pad or a squeegee, these daily, common or even mundane methods inherent in humble household duties, leave a form of mark-making on the canvas: a by-product of an activity rather than a conscious act of image-making.
 The simple anti-heroic gestures left on the canvas are free from the conventional methodologies of depiction – leaving an image with a specific reality instead of an artistic sensibility.

 For these works, conscious and lengthy steps were taken to eradicate gesso from the pre-primed canvas, laying bare the linen underneath.
 The peeling off is of an archaeological nature: it brings back properties of the object that are usually hidden beneath the surface.

 In the transfer paintings, the original painting is reconfigured onto a canvas twin.
-For these works, gesso was peeled off one canvas an the pieces were glued back onto another other.
-As such, the image created, describes and translates its own process.
+For these works, gesso was peeled off one canvas and the pieces were glued back onto another other.

 Kirsten Hutsch 2018